-The best way to communicate with the course instructor is face-to-face either before or after class.
-If this is not possible, contact your instructor by email or phone.
+The best way to communicate with the course instructor is via email.
 Check your student e-mail regularly for announcements, including any changes in the course schedule due to instructor illness or conference attendance.
 Appointments with the instructor may also be scheduled.